takashi-jp/AttractingContributors-rockmusic/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My Project (Rock Music-collection)
 I love rock music.
-Please tell me anything about your lovely music.
+Please tell me anything about your favorite music.

 # List of Rock music
 1. The Beatles